-In this penultimate part of my series on democracy and social choice in Bihar, I would be discussing how the issues of identity, voice and justice on the one hand and material development on the other has shaped and influenced the preferences and decisions of people.
+In this penultimate essay of my series on democracy and social choice in Bihar, I would be discussing how the issues of identity, voice and justice on the one hand and material development on the other has shaped and influenced the preferences and decisions of people.
 To some extent, it also brings into sharp focus and delineates the so called incompatibility of development and democracy in Bihar.

 Social Choice, Caste-Identity and Political Power